 Esther Says No to MGM

-If you remember from my introduction post on Esther Williams, she said no to MGM’s offers of a studio contract and stardom for a full year:
+If you remember from my introduction article on Esther Williams, she said no to MGM’s offers of a studio contract and stardom for a full year:

 “’I don’t think so,’ I would tell them.